erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 apart from the known problem in 3 dimensions.
 But since a scrambling function would be needed anyway there was an opportunity to try to generate a comfortable 32-bit digit using a 27-bit multiplier.
+With these sizes the product `A * X0` does not create a bignum, and with a 32-bit digit it becomes possible to use standard [PRNG tests] to test the generator during development.

-With such slightly unbalanced parameters, the spectral scores for 2 dimensions also gets bad, but the scrambler should solve that too.
+Because of using such slightly unbalanced parameters, unfortunately the spectral scores for 2 dimensions also gets bad, but the scrambler could solve that too...

-The final generator is:
+The final generator, named `rand:mwc59/1` is:
 ``` erlang
 C = T0 bsr 32,
 X = T0 band ((1 bsl 32)-1),